LUMC/sentinel/sentinel/src/sphinx/devs_setup.rst

    * Password: ``dev``
    * API key: ``dev``

-   Remember that these are only meant for development purposes only.
-It is strongly recommended that these details be changed in when you deploy Sentinel.
+   Remember that these are only meant for development purposes.
+It is strongly recommended to change these details when you deploy Sentinel.

    The bootstrap script can be run as follows: